margo/product_management/pm-charter.md

 ## 6. Membership

 ### Eligibility
-- Open to Steering Members and General Members of the Margo project
+- Open to Steering Members only of the Margo project
 - Members must be active participants in the project

 ### Joining